top of page

 Get to Know Kim

-Founding Director of the Center for Listening and Presence Kim Stauffer combined her expertise in social work and theatre to develop Applied Theatre techniques that facilitate discovery and practice of listening and communication skills.
+Founding Director of the Center for Listening and Presence, Kim Stauffer, combines her expertise in social work and theatre to develop applied theatre techniques that facilitate discovery and practice of listening and communication skills.

 Evolution of Experience: Social Worker, Professional Actor and Director, University Professor and Head of Acting, Lecturer in Improvisation, Communication Consultant, and CLP Founder for a combined experience of over 20 years applying theatre techniques to build community, and deepen communication.

 Education: Degrees in Social Work (BS), Theatre (BA) from Eastern Mennonite University, and an MFA in Acting from UNC Greensboro.
-Training and Specialization include Diversity and Inclusion, Boundaries, Consent and the Impact of Power, Meisner, Emotional Intelligence, Team Building, and Leadership
+Training and specializations include Boundaries, Consent and the Impact of Power, Meisner, Emotional Intelligence, Team Building, and Leadership.

 bottom of page